stuartfowler/CEMT/Documentation/stereotypes.md

         ValueProperty~Property~ <|-- ResidualProbability~Property~
 ```

-`ResidualProbability` contains no attributes or constraints.
+`ResidualProbability` contains no attributes or constraints and inherits from the built-in `ValueProperty` stereotype.

 This value property is used in the `SecurityRisk` simulation to capture the quantitative likelihood that the threat will be successful and the risk will be realised, expressed as a percentage.
 This is one of the primary outputs of the `SecurityRisk` simulation.